Our Services

 Helpful Resources

-Peripheral neuropathy can cause ghost swelling, a sensory distortion that makes your feet feel enlarged even when they look perfectly normal.
-This distortion occurs when damaged sensory and autonomic nerve fibers misinterpret touch and pressure signals, leading to sensations ranging from mild tightness to burning pain.
+Peripheral neuropathy can trigger "ghost swelling"—a sensory distortion that makes your feet feel puffy or enlarged even when they appear completely normal.
+This happens when damaged sensory and autonomic nerve fibers misfire, misinterpreting touch and pressure signals.
+The result can range from mild tightness and heaviness to burning pain, tingling, or a tight-sock sensation with no visible swelling.

 Peripheral neuropathy—the nerve damage often seen in diabetes, chemotherapy patients, or those with chronic alcohol use—can create a strange sensation known as "ghost swelling."
 You may feel as if your feet have ballooned in size, even though they look and measure perfectly normal.
 Understanding this phenomenon can help you manage symptoms, reduce discomfort, and know when to seek professional help.